StreamTable: An Area Proportional Visualization for Tables with Flowing Streams: Introduction

 \section{Introduction}

-Proportional area charts and cartographic visualizations commonly map data value to area.
-Table cartogram~\cite{DBLP:journals/comgeo/EvansFKKMNV18} is a brilliant way to visualize tables, where each table cell is mapped to a convex quadrilateral with area equal to the cell's weight.
-Furthermore, the visualization preserves cell adjacencies and the quadrilaterals are packed together in a rectangle with no empty space in between.
-However, since the cells in a table cartogram are represented with convex quadrilaterals, neither the rows nor the columns remain axis aligned (e.g., see Figure 4 in~\cite{DBLP:journals/comgeo/EvansFKKMNV18}).
-This motivated us to look for solutions where the rows are represented with fixed horizontal stripes and the cells are represented with axis aligned rectangles.
+Proportional area charts and cartographic visualizations commonly represent data values as geometric objects.
+Table cartogram~\cite{DBLP:journals/comgeo/EvansFKKMNV18} is a brilliant way to visualize tables as cartograms, where each table cell is mapped to a convex quadrilateral with area equal to the cell's weight.
+Furthermore, the visualization preserves cell adjacencies and the quadrilaterals are packed together in a rectangle with no empty space in between (e.g., see Figure~\ref{fig:intro}(e)).
+However, since the cells in a table cartogram are represented with convex quadrilaterals, it may sometimes become difficult to follow the rows and columns~\cite{rakib}.
+This motivated us to look for a solution, where each row is represented with a horizontal \emph{stripe} (i.e., a region bounded by two horizontal lines) and the cells in each row are represented with axis aligned rectangles inside the corresponding stripe.

 Streamgraphs are examples where the columns can be thought of as vertical stripes.
-Given a set of variables, a \emph{streamgraph} visualizes how the value changes over time by representing each variable with an $x$-monotone flowing river-like stream.
+Given a set of variables, a \emph{streamgraph} visualizes how their values change over time by representing each variable with a flowing river-like stream (e.g., an $x$-monotone polygon).
 The width of the stream at a timestamp is determined by the value of the variable at that time.
 Figure~\ref{fig:intro}(a) illustrates a streamgraph with five variables.
 Streamgraphs are often used to create infographics of temporal data~\cite{DBLP:journals/tvcg/ByronW08}, e.g., box office revenues for movies~\cite{DBLP:journals/cgf/BartolomeoH16}, various statistics or demographics of a population over time~\cite{DBLP:journals/tvcg/HavreHWN02}, etc.

 In this paper, we introduce StreamTable that extends this idea of a streamgraph to visualize tables or spreadsheets.
-We formally define a StreamTable as follows.
+We now formally define a StreamTable.